inspec/inspec-habitat/docs/habitat_services.md

 ## Filter Criteria

-[Filter criteria](https://www.inspec.io/docs/reference/glossary/#filter-criteria) are used to select which Services you wish to examine.
+[Filter criteria](https://www.inspec.io/docs/reference/glossary/#filter-criteria) are used to select which services you wish to examine.
 If no filter criteria are used, all Services are selected.

 ### dependency_names

-An Array of Strings in the form `origin/name`.
-Each String is the qualified name of a dependency of a Service that is being filtered.
+An array of strings in the form `origin/name`.
+Each string is the qualified name of a dependency of a service that is being filtered.

 Requires API connection; not available (never matches) via CLI.